TodePond/TodePondDotCom/report/definitions-that-dont-matter/readme.md

 > The definition that you use<br>
 > tells us something about YOU
 >
-> I like to use my definitions very loosely
->
-> But what about you?<br>
-> What definitions do you use?
+> Not what you define

 <br>